osm-americana/openstreetmap-americana/README.md

 ## Tile Server

 Americana's GitHub map uses a privately-donated community [tile server](https://tile.ourmap.us).
 It is available for use by other hobbyist and community projects.
 See also the [tile server usage policy](TILE_USAGE.md).
+The usage policy describes the allowable usage of the tiles, irrespective of use of the style or application being developed in this repository.